 Insider Activity at Coursera

-In related news, SVP Alan B. Cardenas sold 6,101 shares of the stock in a transaction dated Tuesday, May 20th.
+In other news, SVP Alan B. Cardenas sold 6,101 shares of the stock in a transaction on Tuesday, May 20th.
 The stock was sold at an average price of $8.65, for a total transaction of $52,773.65.
-Following the completion of the sale, the senior vice president directly owned 293,368 shares in the company, valued at $2,537,633.20.
+Following the completion of the sale, the senior vice president owned 293,368 shares in the company, valued at approximately $2,537,633.20.
 This represents a 2.04% decrease in their position.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Director Amanda Clark sold 9,334 shares of the stock in a transaction dated Thursday, May 22nd.
-The shares were sold at an average price of $8.48, for a total value of $79,152.32.
-Following the sale, the director owned 85,573 shares of the company's stock, valued at $725,659.04.
-This represents a 9.83% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, Director Amanda Clark sold 9,334 shares of the business's stock in a transaction on Thursday, May 22nd.
+The stock was sold at an average price of $8.48, for a total value of $79,152.32.
+Following the transaction, the director owned 85,573 shares in the company, valued at approximately $725,659.04.
+This trade represents a 9.83% decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders sold 24,770 shares of company stock worth $211,087 in the last ninety days.
-16.80% of the stock is owned by company insiders.
+Insiders have sold a total of 24,770 shares of company stock valued at $211,087 over the last quarter.
+16.80% of the stock is owned by corporate insiders.

 About Coursera